 Drug and Alcohol Use in Shreveport, LA

-As the third-largest city in Louisiana and 141st in the U.S., Shreveport has a population of 183,819 people.
+With 183,819 residents, Shreveport is the 141st largest city in the United States and third in Louisiana.
 While the city is known for its dockside riverboat casinos, it also suffers from the opioid crisis like the rest of the state and country.
 The city’s misuse of opioids includes prescription pain relievers, heroin, and synthetic drugs.
 With the number of drug-related deaths decreasing in some states, the number continues to increase in Louisiana.
 For this reason, addiction treatment is extremely important.
 Seeking treatment can be a difficult thing on its own, but fortunately, many options and information exist to make the decision easier.

 Drug Statistics on Louisiana

 - A National Survey on Drug Use and Health survey showed that about 624 deaths related to drug use occurred in 2009

 - In Louisiana, about 1,140 drug overdose deaths occurred in 2018, with 444 of them involving opioids.

 - In the same year, for every 100 people, 79.4 received a written opioid prescription from a provider.
 The average in the country was 51.4 for every 100.